 So we have to use the closure phases as additional constraints in some nonlinear iterative inversion scheme.

 - What are the things that make interferometry less than straightforward in practice?

 - Sampling of the (u, v) plane

+- Beam relay

-- Delay lines
+- Delay compensation

 - Beam combination

 - Spatial wavefront fluctuations

 - Temporal wavefront fluctuations

 - Sensitivity

 - Calibration